 “Newts are able to regrow legs, eyes, intestines and other organs”

 Newts are found in Asia, northern Africa, North America, and Europe.
 They are carnivores eating frogs’ eggs, tadpoles, slugs, worms, and other insects.
 Some types of newts display yellow, orange, and other bright color combinations.
 A female can have as many as 400 eggs.
 The lifespan of a newt is 2 to 15 years.

 - They can breathe underwater

-- They release poison from their skin as protection against predators
+- They release neurotoxin from their skin as protection against predators

 - A newt is a type of salamander